Starting Nursery or Pre-school August 28 2020, 0 Comments

 - If you have any worries, talk to your key worker and explain any extra information you feel they might need if your little one gets upset.

 - Feel free to call and check up on them and don’t be embarrassed by it.

-- If you need to provide food and snacks, make sure you show them what they will be having for both snacks and lunch, so it’s familiar.
+- If you need to provide food and snacks, make sure you show them what they will be having for both snacks and lunch or even let them help to choose, so it’s familiar.